 Supporting families at home

+Save the Children are working across the UK to provide families struggling during the pandemic with the help and support they need to make sure their children can continue to stay safe, learn and play.
 Families can do amazing things.
-By simply chatting, playing, and learning together this August, families can help their little ones prepare to go back to school.
-Because every child should be able to make their mark on their world, and help to build a better future.
+By simply chatting, playing, and learning together you can help your little ones grow and develop.
+Every child should be able to make their mark on the world, and help to build a better future.

 Learning to read is really important, but it doesn’t have to feel like hard work.
 As you read along: